There are a number of ways in which data exploitation is attempted by malicious trackers. On this page, these will be listed superficially.

 This is why some vendors recommend site owners to set up new domains in their own domain namespace (thus becoming part of first-party context), but instead of pointing to a server owned by the site, the domains would be mapped to vendor servers.

 A simple way to accomplish this is with a CNAME (canonical name) DNS record.
 The CNAME record maps a hostname such as

 tracker.domain.com to a canonical domain name (e.g.

 The website can then make requests to

-tracker.domain.com, and the web server at the end of this domain name would have access to all cookies written on
+tracker.domain.com, and the request would be transferred through the CNAME chain all the way to the web server owned by the vendor.
+Thus the vendor would have access to all cookies written on

 It doesn’t solve cross-site tracking by itself, because the endpoint would only have access to cookies written on